All Episodes

 Now, because I did a lot of truck driving when I worked up north, and you always had to worry about getting back out, right?

-I can get in, can I get back out?
+Can I get back out?

 You can't get out.

-Especially if the rain lasts for days, you're toast, right?
+And especially if the rain lasts for days, you're toast, right?

-So you know, if you're going down a road, it starts to rain, you can back out.
+So, you know, if you're going down a road, it starts to rain, you can back out.

-So um in a material sense, if you don't have the perfect ghost of the perfectly healthy immoral you in there that you can access if you just figure out the right incantations or hand gestures or prayers or combinations of whatever, then you're like, okay, I have what I have.
+So in a material sense, if you don't have the perfect ghost of the perfectly healthy immoral you in there that you could access if you just figure out the right incantations or hand gestures or prayers or combinations of whatever, then you're like, okay, I have what I have.

-I I am what I am.
+I am what I am.

 So from a material standpoint, the brain goes like this.